ChaoticHackingNetwork/hArch/README.md

     3. Forensic-Tools = Tools for Forensics, i.e. Maltego, Steghide etc...
     4. Master-toolList = You guessed it, all the tools in one txt file...

+    If you wish to communicate with me on any updates or bugs!
+Create an issue or find me on Discord: @Chaotic_Guru#8356 or email me @bughunt3r88@outlook.com